 At Lavacon last month I gave two presentations: one traditional and one...Not.
 We all know that I like to experiment right?
-TC Camp, TC Dojo, TC Mastermind groups are my most successful and well known.
+TC Camp, TC Dojo, TPC Affinity Groups are my most successful and well known.
 This time, I decided I would write up three skits and let the stories convey the lessons I wanted to get across in my presentation.

 I wrote up three skits: